Case Study

 NISHIMATSU CONSTRUCTION CO.,LTD.

-• The data environment to promote DX using ICT is underdeveloped
+• The data environment to promote DX (Digital transformation) using ICT is underdeveloped

 "Informatica MDM" Master data management by